- Doctorate, Naturopathic Medicine - Bastyr University, Kenmore, WA

 - BS, Biology - Methodist University, Fayetteville, NC

 - Fellow, American Board of Naturopathic Oncology

 - National Certification Commission for Acupuncture and Oriental Medicine

-Sunhee Williams completed a two-year naturopathic oncology residency at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center in October 2011 before becoming a naturopathic oncology provider at the hospital.
-Williams, who is also a licensed acupuncturist, says the core values of CTCA resonated with her and drew her to the organization.
+Sunhee Williams completed a two-year naturopathic oncology residency at Cancer Treatment Centers of America® (CTCA), Chicago, in October 2011 before becoming a naturopathic oncology provider at the hospital.
+Williams, who is also a licensed acupuncturist, says the core values of CTCA® resonated with her and drew her to the organization.

 "Patients know that we have their best interest at heart," she notes.
 "It is this commitment, ‘constantly striving for the excellence in quality of care,’ that continues to inspire everyone in our community.”

 Williams says of the unique model of care at CTCA, “The integrated teams of clinicians work together to provide current, evidenced-informed treatment options for patients.”